Loksta8/AntSimulation/README.md

 **Build System Features**:
 - Cross-platform CMake configuration with platform-specific optimizations
 - Automatic dependency fetching for SFML via CMake FetchContent
-- Smart font copying that works with both single-config (Make/Ninja) and multi-config (Visual Studio) generators
+- Smart resource copying that works with both single-config (Make/Ninja) and multi-config (Visual Studio) generators
 - RPATH configuration on Linux for better shared library handling

 ## 📜 License
 [![GPLv3 License](https://www.gnu.org/graphics/gplv3-88x31.png)](https://www.gnu.org/licenses/gpl-3.0.html)
 This project is licensed under the **GNU GPL v3**.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 This project is open for learning and exploration!
-While there are no strict contribution requirements, here are a few ways to get involved:
+Here are a few ways to get involved:
+We welcome contributions to the Ant Simulation project!
+To ensure code integrity across platforms, we've implemented an automated verification system.

+Getting Started

+    Clone the repository
+    Run the included setup script:

+    python setup_hooks.py

+    This configures the necessary git hooks for the verification system.

+How the Verification System Works

+Our verification system maintains code integrity through the following process:

+    Pre-commit Hook: Automatically detects changes to source files Hash Generation: Updates the hash value in verification.txt when changes are detected Automatic Inclusion: Adds the updated verification.txt to your commit Build Integration: When building with CMake, the system places the current verification.txt alongside your executable and generates a validation_history_log.txt in your build directory

+This seamless process ensures all contributors maintain consistent code verification without manual intervention.
+The verification files remain in your build directory and don't need to be manually managed.
+Contribution Workflow

+    Make your code changes
+    Commit your changes (the hook handles verification automatically) Push your changes (including the updated verification hash) Submit a pull request

+The verification system will help maintain project integrity across different development environments and platforms.

 ### 🐜 How to Contribute
 1. **Fork the repository** and clone your version.